|Course Number||Course Title and Description||Credit Hours|

 In this culminating course, students select an individual capstone project and apply knowledge gained throughout the PPDPT program.
 Students demonstrate the efficient use of evidence-based resources and effective decision-making in developing the capstone project.
 Students use self-reflection to plan for professional development following program completion.

 This course investigates the use of manual therapy interventions in neuromusculoskeletal physical therapy patient management.
 The course will focus on evidence-based interventions encompassing all regions of the body and as applicable to diverse patient populations.
 Material will be presented using both online and on-campus formats.
-Participants will be asked to learn the basic concepts of manual therapy interventions and to demonstrate their knowledge via the completion of assignments, discussion board dialog, and laboratory participation.
-The laboratory will be held on the Des Moines University campus over 2 days and will focus on psychomotor skills based on the online course content.
+Participants will be asked to learn the basic concepts of manual therapy interventions and to demonstrate their knowledge via the completion of assignments, discussion board dialogue, and laboratory participation.
+The laboratory will be held on the Des Moines University campus over two days and will focus on psychomotor skills based on the online course content.
 Individuals unable to attend the laboratory may complete an optional assignment if recent laboratory or advanced training in manual therapy is demonstrated.
-Learn more about manual therapy intervention exemptions.

 This course is organized into units covering the technical and interpretive aspects of diagnostic imaging/radiology results related to diagnoses commonly treated by physical therapists.
 The focus is on the musculoskeletal system including skeletal development and growth.
 The use of clinical decision rules/guidelines will be incorporated.
 Additional units address imaging associated with neurological, vascular and pulmonary disorders.